autoguru-au/icons/.github/PULL_REQUEST_TEMPLATE.md

 Select one of these, and delete the others:

-Adding an icon: `this till be marked as a patch`
+Adding an icon: `this will be marked as a patch`

 -   [ ] Give the icon a meaningful name, preferably namespaced eg, car-windscreen rather than just windscreen.